clintmadeit/Clint-Tools/src/README.md

 Executables to be installed to /usr/bin or elsewhere in `$PATH`.

 ## sglib/
-The back-end library for the Stargate UI.
+The back-end library for the clinttools UI.
 All business logic, models and related code should go in this library.
 There should be no presentation or Qt dependencies in this library.